Your hard-earned money needs to be invested wisely. There are many investments that one can engage in today. Commodities are one of them.

 Commodities refer to basic resources that we use every day.
 They include agricultural products such as corn and sugar, energy-related resources such as natural gas and crude oil, and basic products like aluminum and steel.
-Precious metals like silver and gold are also a commodity.
+Precious metals like silver and gold are also commodities.

 Commodities can be traded daily on various exchanges, such as the CBOT, CME, and KCBT.